Climate engineering of data centers

 By using CFD modeling in the design, power and cooling systems can be optimized prior to facility construction and before investing in a project.
 CFD modeling allows site personnel and IT staff to validate the functionality of the systems in all crisis situations, thusavoiding the risk of malfunctioning during use.

-We study the scenarios of revival of the security equipments, the inertia of loop and the rise in temperature to calculate the maximum temperatures in any point of the space and define the most unfavorable computer servers
+We study safety equipment restart scenarios, loop inertia and temperature rise to calculate maximum temperatures at all points in the space and define the most unfavorable IT servers.

 The initial investment in CFD modeling pays off many times over.
 The CFD model allows simple 3D images that are easy to understand by all project stakeholders, which can be analyzed by considering both static images and dynamic videos.